UCSC-CSE-114A/04-nano/README.md

 by implementing an interpreter for a subset of Haskell.

-No individual function requires more than 15-25 lines, so if you're answer is longer, you can be sure that you need to rethink your solution.
+No individual function requires more than 15-25 lines, so if your answer is longer, you can be sure that you need to rethink your solution.

 The assignment is in the files: